kristybell/kristybell.github.io/index.md

-What's good?
-Welcome to my blog.
+So glad to have you here, welcome!
 I hope you will explore the fresh and challenging projects I have been working on.
-Come on in!
 You can include images:

 ![Image of fast.ai logo](images/logo.png)